Navigating the Third Shore: A Scholarly Personal Narrative of Alonetude

 Artist Statement

-This drawing emerges from my ongoing inquiry into relationality, witnessing, and the ethics of presence within alonetude.
+This drawing emerges from my inquiry into relationality, witnessing, and the ethics of presence within alonetude.
 While solitude often carries connotations of separation, my work continues to reveal the opposite.
 Even in moments of intentional aloneness, I am held within circles of relation.

-This piece documents something other than isolation.
-It documents the felt sense of being surrounded by quiet forms of support that speak beyond language.
+What this captures is being surrounded by quiet forms of support that speak beyond language.

 Photo Credit: Amy Tucker, 2026

-- Somatic Logs: Documenting physiological and sensory shifts during the 30-day retreat.
+1. body journal: Documenting physiological and sensory shifts during the 30-day retreat.

-- Intertextual Journals: Connecting scholarly reading to lived, felt experiences in real-time.
+3. reading journal: Connecting scholarly reading to lived, felt experiences in real-time.

 The Portability of Alonetude